Texas is one of the most veteran friendly states in America and offers many great veteran benefits in Texas.

 - Do You Deserve a Higher VA Disability Rating?

-Yes, veterans in Texas with a 10% to 90% service connected VA disability rating can get a reduction of their home’s assessed value from $5,000 to $12,000 depending on their disability rating percentage.
+Veterans in Texas with a 10% to 90% service-connected VA disability rating can get a reduction of their home’s assessed value from $5,000 to $12,000, depending on their disability rating percentage.

-Texas is one of 16 states that offers full property tax exemptions for 100 percent disabled veterans.
+Texas is one of 16 states that offer full property tax exemptions for 100 percent disabled veterans.

 Texas veterans with a 100% scheduler VA rating, 100% Individual Unemployability VA rating (TDIU), OR a 100% Permanent and Total (P&T) VA disability rating are exempt from paying property taxes on their primary residence.